MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 $ bees down
 ```

 Hmmm...
 These are interesting numbers.
-We did more 1500 r/s, but the response time was terrible.
+We did about 1500 r/s, but the response time was terrible.
 What's up with that?
-Well, we are using the **free** version.
+Well, we are using Heroku's **free** version.

 ### Spike test v3

-Let's bump up to 2 dynos on heroku and try again (do this in the kittens directory, not the bees directory).
+Let's bump up to 2 dynos on Heroku and try again (do this in the kittens directory, not the bees directory).

 ```
 $ heroku ps:scale web=2